luehkenecology/LabPolicies/README.md

 # Arbovirus Ecology

 The research group "Arbovirus Ecology" studies the spatial-temporal distribution of vectors and associated pathogens.

-<u>This includes:</u>
+This includes:

 1. Development and evaluation of methods for vector sampling and identification
 2. Vector and arbovirus surveillance